learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ### JWT Auth in Redux and Rails

 **This is a sample application and walks through _one_ possible auth implementation.
 Please do not blindly copy/paste the code here.
-Use this as a template for setting up token auth in a React/Redux application.**
+Use this as a guide for setting up token auth in a React/Redux application using JSON Web Tokens.**

 ---